Quick Start Guide

 Understanding What We've Built

-Let's take a moment to appreciate what we've accomplished with just a few files:
+Let's take a moment to appreciate what we've accomplished with just a few commands:

 Most importantly, we did this while writing clean, maintainable Python code.
-No YAML files, no clicking through consoles, and no complex configuration.
+No YAML files, no complex setup, no clicking through AWS consoles, and no infrastructure expertise required.

 Next Steps